Skip to main content

 Getting Started Checklist

-• Add 3-5 basic custom rules
+• Add 3-5 basic project guidelines using markdown format

 • Test with a small feature implementation